Sign up for Pathmind

 Projects correlate to a problem being modeled in a simulation.
 Within each project, updated variations of that model can be uploaded.
 Multiple experiments can then be run on those versions, and each experiment can have a different reward function.

 To begin the upload process, complete the steps in the Exporting Models and Training guide to export your model to Pathmind.

 Writing the Reward Function and Training

-In the next screen, you can begin writing a reward function.
+In the next screen, you can begin crafting a reward function.
 The right reward function is critical for getting the best results from training.
 Generally, it is best to start with a simple reward function.
 In this example, set the Goal to maximize the

 Once training is complete, export the policy.